 - La Leona - Sirena Hike: This hike starts or ends in Carate.
-You can get there either by public transport, 4WD rented car, shared or private taxi leaving from Puerto Jiménez (PJ).
-Throughout the hike you cross various rivers, long stretches of beach, and forest trails.
+You can get there with a 4WD rented car, or with a shared or private taxi leaving from Puerto Jiménez (PJ).
+Throughout the hike, you cross various rivers, long stretches of beach, and forest trails.
 It's a total of 20 Km for an estimated 7-9 hours hike.

-- Los Patos - Sirena Hike: This hike starts or ends in Los Patos ranger station, the only access is with taxi from La Palma or PJ.
-You cross multiple rivers and walk through primary and secondary forest for approximately 8-10 hours, covering a distance of 24 Km.
+- Los Patos - Sirena Hike: This hike starts or ends in Los Patos ranger station, the only access is by taxi from PJ.
+You cross multiple rivers and walk through primary and secondary forests for approximately 8-10 hours, covering a distance of 24 Km.
 This route is only recommended for the dry season and experienced hikers.

 - Boat transfer Puerto Jimenez - Sirena: Leaving from Puerto Jimenez's pier this 1,5 hours boat ride is full of astonishing views, a beautiful sunrise in the mornings, and biodiversity.
 You will be taken directly to the Sirena Biological Station.
 This option is ideal for families, short-time visits, and non-experienced hikers.